zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-templateBlade-advanced.md

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/Template/ViewModels/TemplateBladeViewModels.ts", "section": "templateBlade#settingsVMUse"}

-The settings are also passed to onInputsSet.
+The settings are also sent to the `onInputsSet` method.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/Template/ViewModels/TemplateBladeViewModels.ts", "section": "templateBlade#settingsVMois"}

-### Showing Unauthorized UI in your blade
+### Displaying Unauthorized UI

 You can set your blade to Unauthorized UI using the **unauthorized** member of the blade container.